BP PLC

 Pros

-3. BP's business provides sustainable cash flow to maintain investments in fossil maintenance and renewables development.
-The payback is less than 10 years for upstream oil and refining, and less than 15 years for upstream gas
+3. BP's integrated business model provides sustainable cash flow to support investments in both traditional fossil fuel operations and renewable energy development.
+The company targets payback periods of less than 10 years for upstream oil and refining projects, and less than 15 years for upstream gas projects.

 Cons